-where $K_{\rm cm}$ is the kinetic energy of the center-of-mass (cm) motion of the nucleons confined in $\Phi _0$.
-We have $K_{\rm cm}= \frac{3}{4}\hbar\omega$, since $\Phi_0$ is a shell-model closed-core state.
-This ratio is based on the intrinsic kinetic energy of the neutrons, excluding that from their cm motion, and the interaction energy generated by the inter-neutron interaction $V$.
-In fact the ratios $R_t$ and $R_i$ are simply related by $2R_t= (1+R_i)$, if we neglect $K_{\rm cm}$ which is generally small compared with $T_0$ when the number of neutrons is large such as 20 or larger.
-We shall study these ratios at the unitary limit, namely as $a_s\rightarrow \infty$ where $a_s$ is the scattering length of $V$.
+Here $K_{\rm cm}$ is the kinetic energy of the center-of-mass (c.m.) motion, and we have $K_{\rm cm}= \frac{3}{4}\hbar\omega$ since $\Phi_0$ is a shell-model closed-core state.
+The ratio $R_i$ is based on the intrinsic kinetic energy of the neutrons excluding that from their c.m. motion, and the interaction energy generated by the inter-neutron interaction $V$.
+We shall study both ratios at the unitary limit, namely as the scattering length of $V$ approaches infinity.

-Let us now briefly describe how we prepare the unitary interactions used in this work.
-We start from the high-precision meson-exchange CD-Bonn potential \cite{CDBonn}, with its $^1S_0$ scattering length $a_s$ tuned by adjusting its meson-exchange parameters.
-Note that $a_s$ of the original CD-Bonn potential for realistic nuclear systems is already fairly large, i.e., -18.97 fm.
-By slightly tuning the mass of the $\sigma$ meson, we have obtained a family of CD-Bonn neutron-neutron potentials with various $a_s$ values, including those approaching $\pm\infty$~\cite{Siu2008}.
-For example, we shall employ a CD-Bonn potential with $a_s$=-12070 fm, which is obviously enormous compared to any length scales in the nuclear system.
+We employ two types of unitary interactions in this work; one is the high-precision meson-exchange CD-Bonn potential \cite{CDBonn} and the other is a hard-core square well (HCSW) potential \cite{Dong2010}, both tuned to have their scattering lengths approaching infinity.
+The tuning of the CD-Bonn potential is carried out by slightly adjusting its $\sigma$ meson mass by $2.4\%$, leading to a CD-Bonn potential with its $^1S_0$ scattering length $a_s$=$-$12070 fm \cite{Siu2008}, which is obviously enormous compared to any other length scales in the nuclear system.